Taught MTh Course

 These pathways are designed for graduates in theology who wish to pursue their studies in more depth.
 They follow a traditional pattern of attendance at college for seminars once or twice a week, followed by dissertation.
 The pathways are validated by The University of Manchester.

-This course is for you if you already have a degree in Theology.
-It enables you to take units from the entire field of theological studies.
-Ministerial students who already have a qualification in Theology follow this course during their ministerial training, but it is open to non-ministerial students too.
+This pathway enables you to take units from the entire field of theological studies, including practically-oriented units.
+Ministerial students who already have a theology degree follow this course during their ministerial training, but it is open to non-ministerial students too.

 Both pathways have two parts: Part One comprises five taught units and Part Two is a dissertation of 15,000 words.
 You can study full-time or part-time.
-Full-timers need one full year and can do their dissertation over the summer or over the following year.
-Part-time students study the taught units over two semesters.
-For ministerial students, the programme lasts for up to three years full-time.
+Full-time students study the taught units over one year and can do their dissertation over the summer or over the following year.
+Part-time students study the taught units over two years and have a further two years in which to complete their dissertation.

-Most units are assessed by means of essays or projects of up to 8000 words.
-The two compulsory units are taught at the beginning and the end of the course: The first consists of sessions on Theological Enquiry and Interpretation while the second forms a preparation for the dissertation.
+Students are assessed in a variety of ways such as essays and projects totalling up to 8000 words per unit.
+The two compulsory units are taught at the beginning and the end of the course: the first lays a foundation through exploring Theological Enquiry and Interpretation while the second, Theological Research, forms a preparation for the dissertation.
 This second unit is assessed by a dissertation proposal.
 The only examinations are for the optional units on the biblical languages Hebrew and Greek.

 The second part of the course consists of a dissertation of not more than 15,000 words; students must complete the first part of the course before proceeding to the dissertation.
 The dissertation is expected to provide evidence of a person's analytical, evaluative and creative abilities.
-The subject of the dissertation will reflect the topics covered by Part One of the course.
+The dissertation will be on a topic of your choice which builds on your study for Part One.